 Also, commission scales may differ depending on the recruiter or firm you hire, but an average commission is 25% of the salary of a position filled.
 That’s a bit over 20K for a position filled with an annual salary of 90k.
 That’s no small chunk of change.
 So, you need to either add up that extra 20k as the cost of hire, or only offer the candidate 70k for the same position.
 This will inevitably lead to problems if you aim to have that employee for the long run.

 Lost opportunity when a hire doesn’t work

 Rarely will you hear from a recruiter about a position after it’s been filled.
 They don’t follow-up in 6 weeks, they don’t provide ongoing training.
-It’s usually a once-and-done transaction.
+Paying a firm to a recruit candidate is usually a once-and-done transaction.

 You also don’t get a refund if a new hire doesn’t work out.
 Additionally, you have to factor in the recruiter’s fee and the money you invested in salary and training as a waste, and you have to invest more time and money into hiring someone new.
 Even if you don’t use a recruiter again, those expenses can sure add up!

 At the end of the day, you hired a recruiter because you thought it would increase the chances of finding your next rockstar, while freeing up your time for better things.

 So, if a recruiter will only cost you money and doesn’t guarantee a quality hire – what’s the point?

 How to get around recruiters with pre-employment testing